marcmoonen/marcmoonen.github.io/index.md

 # Statement

-SPS appears to be thriving, e.g., with membership and journal/conference submission numbers showing consistent growth.
-Nevertheless, it is becoming apparent that some of our critical structures and processes are non-scalable, non-sustainable, even malfunctioning.
-It is essential that these be revised or redesigned to support healthy further growth.
+SPS appears to be thriving, with membership and journal/conference submission numbers showing consistent growth.
+However, it is becoming clear that some of our critical structures and processes are no longer scalable or sustainable, and in some cases, are even malfunctioning.
+Revising or redesigning these will be essential and should be prioritized to support healthy further growth.
 This should be done with emphasis on service and quality, rather than profit and quantity, while demonstrating appreciation and respect for volunteers.\
 Major challenges are as follows:

 ### Journals and conferences
-While conferences are often seen as the fastest route for publishing recent results, it should be recognized that our journals effectively offer the same target submission-to-publication timelines.
-Journals and conferences should therefore be jointly managed as one ecosystem, to fully exploit journal-conference synergies, increase overall efficiency, e.g., by eliminating unnecessary conference precursors wherever possible, to optimally (re)use review resources, and to allow strategic positioning against the newer (but larger) ML/AI conferences by capitalizing on the strong reputation of our journals.\
+Although conferences are often viewed as the fastest route for publishing recent results, it is important to recognize that our journals in fact offer comparable submission-to-publication timelines.
+Journals and conferences should therefore be jointly managed as one ecosystem, to fully exploit journal-conference synergies, increase overall efficiency and optimally (re)use review resources, and to allow strategic positioning against the newer (but larger) ML/AI conferences by capitalizing on the strong reputation of our journals.\
-To guarantee consistent journal and conference publication policies, closer collaboration is needed between the Publications Board and Conferences Board.
+To ensure consistency across journal and conference publication policies, closer collaboration between the Publications Board and Conferences Board is needed.
 To guarantee continuity and correctness in policy implementation, structural assistance should be provided to conference organizing committees.\
-For publications, Open Access should be kept affordable and more heavily supported (cfr. infra on Open Access).
+For publications, Open Access should be kept affordable and more heavily supported (cfr.
+‘PS’ on Open Access).
 For conferences, hybrid/virtual formats should be further developed for those not able to travel (e.g., for financial reasons) or not willing to travel (e.g., for ecological reasons).

 ### Quality control